Measuring Name Concentrations through Deep Learning: Deep Learning Name Concentration Risk

-which are the default probabilities of the S\&P transition matrix from Table~\ref{tab transition matrix}.
+which are the default probabilities of the S\&P transition matrix (compare Sec. \ref{sec real data}).
 We sample these $\operatorname{PD}$s with respective probabilities $0.00049$, $0.02297$, $0.00881$, $0.02627$, $0.06454$, $0.05865$, $0.06928$, $0.03111$, $0.11070$, $0.07672$, $0.19922$, $0.10282$, $0.22834,$ which are based on the empirical distribution of obligors in MDB portfolios; compare \cite{LuetkebohmertSesterShen2023}.
 The exposure distribution in each MDB portfolio can be approximated by an exponential distribution.
 Therefore, we sample the exposures in our training portfolios from exponential distributions with different parameters, i.e.,